M16 rifle: Sights

 The M16's most distinctive ergonomic feature is the carrying handle and rear sight assembly on top of the receiver.
 This is a by-product of the original AR-10 design, where the carrying handle contained a rear sight that could be set for specific range settings and also served to protect the charging handle.

 The M16 carry handle also provided mounting groove interfaces and a hole at the bottom of the handle groove for mounting a Colt 3×20 telescopic sight featuring a Bullet Drop Compensation elevation adjustment knob for ranges from 100 to 500 yd.
 This concurs with the pre-M16A2 maximum effective range of 460 m.
 The Colt 3×20 telescopic sight was factory adjusted to be parallax-free at 200 yd.
 In Delft, the Netherlands Artillerie-Inrichtingen produced a roughly similar 3×25 telescopic sight for the carrying handle mounting interfaces.

 The M16 elevated iron sight line has a 19.75 in sight radius.
 As the M16 series rear sight, front sight and sighting in targets designs were modified over time and non-iron sight (optical) aiming devices and new service ammunition were introduced zeroing procedures changed.

 The standard pre-M16A2 "Daylight Sight System" uses an AR-15-style L-type flip, two aperture rear sight featuring two combat settings: short-range 0 to 300 m and long-range 300 to 400 m, marked 'L'.
 The pre-M16A2 "Daylight Sight System" short-range and long-range zeros are 250 and 375 m with M193 ammunition.
 The rear sight features a windage drum that can be adjusted during zeroing with about 1 MOA increments.
 The front sight is a tapered round post of approximately 0.0625 in diameter adjustable during zeroing in about 1 MOA increments.
 A cartridge or tool is required to (re)zero the sight line.

 An alternative pre-M16A2 "Low Light Level Sight System", includes a front sight post with a weak light source provided by tritium radioluminescence in an embedded small glass vial and a two aperture rear sight consisting of a 2 mm diameter aperture marked 'L' intended for normal use out to 460 m and a 7 mm diameter large aperture for night firing.
-Regulation stipulates the radioluminescant front sight post must be replaced if more than 144 months (12 years) elapsed after manufacture.
+Regulation stipulates the radioluminescent front sight post must be replaced if more than 144 months (12 years) elapsed after manufacture.
 The "Low Light Level Sight System" elevation and windage adjustment increments are somewhat coarser compared to the "Daylight Sight System".